machinat/sociably/website/docs/dialog-script.md

 });
 ```

-`processor.continue()` method returns the executing script runtime on a chat.
+`processor.continue()` method returns the script runtime on a chat.
-If there is a runtime, reply the messages in the dialog with `runtime.output()`.
+If there is an executing runtime, we continue the dialog by replying `runtime.output()`.

-Finally, we should leave the chat to processor and prevent further replying.
+Finally, we should leave the chat to the processor and prevent further replying.

 ### Start a Script